jhpyle/docassemble/_docs/logic.md

 function and deliver a definition without causing any non-idempotent questions to be asked.

-As a general rule, Let each [`code`] block serve a single purpose, or a set of closely-related purposes, and let it deliver its award (the defining of the variable sought) on the last line.
+As a general rule, let each [`code`] block serve a single purpose, or a set of closely-related purposes, and let it deliver its award (the defining of the variable sought) on the last line.
 If you get into this habit, you will avoid hard-to-debug logic errors.